ibexa/documentation-developer/docs/tutorials/generic_field_type/6_settings.md

 ## Add a new Content Type

 Now, you can go to Admin in the Back Office and see the results of your work by editing the Point 2D Content Type.

+!!! tip

+    If you cannot see the results or encounter an error, clear the cache and reload the application.

 Add new format `(%x%, %y%)` in the **Format** field as shown in the screen below.

 ![Point 2D definition with format field](img/field_definition_format_field.png)